freeCodeCamp/freeCodeCamp/guide/english/linux/basic-linux-commands/index.md

  14. **cp** - copy files and directories
 - Use 'cp' to copy a file or a direcotry with files inside it to another location using command 'cp CURRENT_FILE-LOCATION DESTINATION_FOLDER'.
 Add '-r' flag to copy a directory that is not empty.

+15. **sudo** - elevate a command.
+- Use 'sudo' to elevate a command as if you were the root user, this requires you to be in the sudoers file.
+You can log in as root using the '-i' flag which will let you be the root user until you log out.

 ### Useful Resources for Practice:
 - [JSLinux](https://bellard.org/jslinux/vm.html?url=https://bellard.org/jslinux/buildroot-x86.cfg): Run the terminal inside your browser.
 Great for practice.
 - [LearnShell](https://www.learnshell.org/): Interactive Linux shell (terminal) tutorials.